 \section{Introduction}

 The Traveling Salesperson Problem (TSP) is commonly regarded as one of the most important problems in combinatorial optimization.
-In TSP, a salesperson wishes to find a tour that visits a set of clients the shortest way possible.
-It is very natural to consider metrical TSP, that is, to assume that the clients are located in a metrical space.
-While Christofides' famous algorithm~\cite{Christofides} then attains an approximation factor of $3/2$, the problem is APX-hard even under this assumption~\cite{PapadimitriouY93}.
-This lower bound and the paramount importance of the problem has motivated the study of more specialized cases, in particular Euclidean TSP (ETSP), that is, metrical TSP where the metrical space is Euclidean.
-ETSP admits a Polynomial Time Approximation Scheme (PTAS), a~$(1+\eps)$-approximation polynomial time algorithm for any fixed $\eps>0$, which we know from the celebrated results of Arora~\cite{AroraPTAS} and Mitchell~\cite{MitchellPTAS}.
+In TSP, a salesperson wishes to find a tour that visits a set of clients in the shortest way possible.
+It is very natural to consider metric TSP, that is, to assume that the clients are located in a metric space.
+While Christofides' famous algorithm~\cite{Christofides} then attains an approximation factor of~${3/2}$, the problem is APX-hard even under this assumption~\cite{PapadimitriouY93}.
+This lower bound and the paramount importance of the problem has motivated the study of more specialized cases, in particular Euclidean TSP (ETSP), that is, metric TSP where the metric space is Euclidean.
+ETSP admits a Polynomial Time Approximation Scheme (PTAS), a~${(1+\eps)}$-approximation polynomial time algorithm for any fixed~${\eps>0}$, which we know from the celebrated results of Arora~\cite{AroraPTAS} and Mitchell~\cite{MitchellPTAS}.
 These results have subsequently been improved and generalized~\cite{DBLP:conf/focs/BartalG13, DBLP:journals/siamcomp/BartalGK16, RaoSmithPTASimprovements}.